Meeting the Need of Gifted Students in the Regular Classroom

 Create an Independent Project activity.
 You will find that many gifted and talented students tend to have a lot of extra time on their hands in your classroom because they finish their work rather quickly.
 Use this time to help them develop their creativity by allowing them to explore a special area of interest related to the topic being studied.

 Involve gifted and high achieving students in an academic competition.
 These highly motivating events can be held right at your school and have relatively inexpensive registration fees.
 They are computer driven and test students' knowledge in a variety of academic disciplines.
 Not only do they challenge students academically, they provide an opportunity to develop skills in leadership and group dynamics.
-Here are two organizations that can provide competitions and more information.
+Here are two organizations that can provide competitions and more information for all grades.

 The Knowledge Master Open (Elementary, Middle School, and High School)